hoixw/TheoryFlashcards/README.md

 To reconstruct all the flashcards, go to `./src/` and run `setup.py`.
 This will install all the necessary dependencies.
 Run all the commands below in `./src/` also.

 1. If you would like to reconstruct ALL flashcards, run `main.py`.
 2. If you would like to reconstruct certain types of flashcards, these can be provided as command line options.
 For example, to reconstruct car and motorbike, run `main.py car motorbike`.
 These can be provided in any order.
+Options are `car`, `motorbike`, `bus`, `lorry`, and `adi`.
 3. Downwloaded image files are stored in `/src/temp/`.
 These can be safely deleted after running, or deleted by running `main.py --clean`.

 ## Dependencies
 ```